Asymptotic uncertainty quantification for communities in sparse planted bi-section models: Uncertainty quantification for community structure

 for some sequence $(a_n)$ with $a_n=o(b_n)$.
 Then,

 \end{proposition} \begin{proof} If $\tht_{0,n}\not\in D_n(X^n)$ then $\Pi(\{\tht_{0,n}\}|X^n)\leq a_n$, $P_n^{\Pi}$-almost-surely.
 Then,

 by Bayes's Rule \cref{eq:disintegration}. \end{proof}

-Theorem~\ref{thm:coverage} leaves room for mitigation of the lower bound on credible levels if we are willing to use enlarged credible sets.
-There are two competing influences when enlarging: on the one hand, the prior masses $b_n=\Pi_n(B_n(\theta_{0,n}))$ become larger, relaxing the rate at which credible levels are required to go to one.
-On the other hand, enlargement leads to likelihood ratios with random fluctuations that take them further away from one (see lemmas~\ref{lem:rcfirstlemmaprime} and~\ref{lem:pbmdn}), thus interfering with notions like contiguity and remote contiguity (see appendix~\ref{app:PBMrc}).
-Whether \cref{prop:credisconf} is useful and whether enlargement of credible sets helps, depends on the sequences $(p_n),(q_n)$, essentially to maintain sufficient distance from the Erd\"os-R\'enyi submodel.
-On the other hand, close to the Erd\"os-R\'enyi submodel, fluctuations of likelihood ratios are relatively small, so remote contiguity is achieved relatively easily.
+\Cref{thm:coverage} leaves room for mitigation of the lower bound on credible levels if we are willing to use enlarged credible sets.
+There are two competing influences when enlarging: on the one hand, the prior masses $b_n=\Pi_n(B_n(\theta_{0,n}))$ become larger, relaxing the lower bounds for credible levels.
+On the other hand, enlargement leads to likelihood ratios with random fluctuations that take them further away from one (see \cref{lem:rcfirstlemmaprime,lem:pbmdn}), thus interfering with notions like contiguity and remote contiguity (see \cref{app:PBMrc} and \cite{Kleijn21}).
+Whether \cref{prop:credisconf} is useful and whether enlargement of credible sets helps, depends on the sequences $(p_n)$ and $(q_n)$: we consider the situation in which edge differences between within-community and between-community edge probabilities become less-and-less pronounced: